-Income Plan 1 - Life Income with and Without Guaranteed Payments.
-Under this plan, we make periodic income payments for as long as the Annuitant lives.
+Income Plan 1 - Life Income with Guaranteed Payments.
+Under this plan, we make periodic income payments for at least as long as the Annuitant lives.
 If the Annuitant dies in the Payout Phase, we will continue to pay income payments until the guaranteed number of payments has been paid.
-The number of months guaranteed ("Guaranteed Payment period") may range from 60 to 360 months.
-If you elect no guaranteed payments, payments will continue only as long as the Annuitant lives.
+The Guaranteed Payment Period may range from 60 to 360 months.

-Income Plan 2 - Joint and Survivor Life Income with and Without Guaranteed Payments.
+Income Plan 2 - Joint and Survivor Life Income with Guaranteed Payments.
 Under this plan, we make periodic income payments for at least as long as either the Annuitant or the joint Annuitant lives.
-If both the Annuitant and the joint Annuitant die in the Payout Phase, we will continue to pay the income payments until the guaranteed number of payments has been paid.
-The Guaranteed Payment period may range from 60 to 360 months.
-If you elect no guaranteed payments, payment will continue only as long as the Annuitant or joint Annuitant lives.
+If both the Annuitant and joint Annuitant die in the Payout Phase, we will continue to pay the income payments until the guaranteed number of payments has been paid.
+The Guaranteed Payment Period may range from 60 to 360 months.